Denma: Production

+In South Korea, the author is often criticized because his serialized work is delayed frequently.

 Serialization of the Korean Denma was interrupted from Chapter 2 Ep.
 2 - Kuan's Fridge (180) - #715 (29 July 2014).
 And the series returned 6 July 2015.
 The author received protests from many readers because of this interruption.
 However, as the author revealed the peripeteia, the fans come back again and regained the work's popularity.

 It was again interrupted from Chapter 3 Ep.
 1 - Dike (41) - #1041 (4 August 2017) and it returned 12 August after attending his mother-in-law's funeral.

 The English version available on WEBTOON is same here.
 Translation of English Denma (Old English version) was interrupted from Chapter 1 Ep.
 12 - Sixteen A.E.
 (1) - #145 (5 November 2015) and return on 7 January 2017.
 New episodes are translated on 15 July 2017, Chapter 1 Ep.
 12 - Sixteen A.E.
 (2) - #146.
 Also the English version is far behind the native Korean version.

 In the English version, they skipped Rami Record.
 The reason why this work isn't translated is presumed to be the religious problem (Christianity) and the political problem (North Korean defectors) of chapter 1.
 Therefore, this work has no official translation.
 It may be due to copyright problems with Yahoo!, but the Japanese edition has been translated and the title is (S.E.) ラミレコード.